ipld/ipld/specs/advanced-data-layouts/prollytree/spec.md

 The tree is (partially) rebalance bottom-up.

 Starting at the inserted/modified leaf or node referencing a now deleted/removed leaf, successively walk up the tree.
 If a removed item was the only item in its node: Remove the node from its parent and Check if the hash/address/CID of a new leaf/node splits the parent chunk (split the parent node if yes).
 Then, check if a removed leaf/node was a 'splitting node' and the nodes need to be merged (only the last node in a chunk can be a splitting node).
-If splitting criterion holds for the last item of the node and there is the current node is succeeded by another node on the same level: merge the currend node with the succeeding node.
+If splitting criterion holds for the last item of the node and there is the current node is succeeded by another node on the same level: merge the current node with the succeeding node.
 Continue walking up the path.
 If at root and it is being split: Create a new root that links to the freshly split nodes.
 Return the new root CID.

 Pay attention to the fact that the boundary algorithm is not related to the node CID, i.e the boundary is generated *before* the node CID is generated.